psu13/mutable-hakyll/posts/bruckner-170.md

 I'm imagining in my head the Beethoven 5 (say) playing, and a little bubble popping up with "Main theme!"... then when the sonata form repeats the main theme the bubble would say "Exposition repeat!" and so forth.
 In between these form markers would be interesting tidbits about Beethoven's favorite hangouts, or fashion choices.
 Well, maybe not.
+But, remember Peter Schickele's [brilliant play-by-play commentary](https://www.youtube.com/watch?v=f0vHpeUO5mw) over the Beethoven 5?
+It can be done!

 For the Bruckner these little bubbles could have explained the ghostly double harmonics that the violins pulled off at the start of the second movement.
 Or the fuguey bits near the end of the finale.
 You now have _eighty five minutes_ to explain eighty five minutes of music.
 Let's get to it.

+Oh, and yes, I would keep the "bloop!" noises.
+What the hell.